KareemArafat/Bookly/README.md

 - 📖 View detailed information about each book
 - ❤️ Add and remove books from favorites
 - 💾 Save favorite books locally
+- ▶️ Quick preview of books or download them directly from Google Play Books
 - ⚡ Smooth and responsive UI

 ---